nichtich/Text-MarkdownTable/README.md

 - widths

     Column widths.
-Automatically set.
+By default column widths are calculated automatically to the width of the widest value.
+With cusom width, large values may be truncated.

 # CONTRIBUTING

 This module is managed it a git repository hosted at [https://github.com/nichtich/Catmandu-Exporter-Table](https://github.com/nichtich/Catmandu-Exporter-Table).
 Bug reports, feature requests, and pull requests are welcome.
-The distribution is packages with [Dist::Milla](https://metacpan.org/pod/Dist::Milla).
+The distribution is packaged with [Dist::Milla](https://metacpan.org/pod/Dist::Milla).

 # SEE ALSO